nselem/bigscape-corason/README.md

    </tr>
 </table>

-   Installation.
-BiG Scape example, CORASON example.
-[BiG-SCAPE CORASON examples](#big-scape-corason-examples)

 ## Installation
-Following instructions cover Docker installation of both pipelines.
+Following instructions cover [Docker](https://www.docker.com/) installation of both pipelines: BiG-SCAPE and Corason.
+Docker is a container services enterprise available for multiple operative systems such as MAC OS, Windows 10 and Fedora, Ubuntu, Centos and Debian.
 To install docker consult [here](pages/dockerInstall.md).

+BiG-SCAPE can also be installed manually or as a conda environment.

+To proceed with the installation the program `curl` needs to be installed.
+Though it is usually installed in many linux machine if you are not sure please install curl.

 ### BiG-SCAPE docker installation
 > mkdir ~/bin    # not required if you already have that
 > curl -q https://git.wageningenur.nl/medema-group/BiG-SCAPE/blob/master/run_bigscape>~/bin/run_bigscape
 > chmod a+x ~/bin/run_bigscape

-Instrucctions to install BiG-SCAPE as conda environment can be consulted here.
+> run_bigscape

 ### Corason docker installation
 `$ mkdir ~/bin    # not required if you already have that`